 Day 1: Arrive in Adelaide and enjoy a welcome dinner in a fine Adelaide restaurant.

 Day 2: Guided tour of Ayers House and history walk.
-Tour the Australian and William Morris collections at the Art Gallery of South Australia.
+Explore the Australian and William Morris collections at the Art Gallery of South Australia.

 Day 3: Visit the David Roche Foundation and tour Fermoy House.
 Guided walk through the Botanic Gardens.

 Day 4: Day trip to the Barossa Valley.
-Visit Tanunda and tour Seppeltsfield winery.
+Visit Tanunda and Seppeltsfield winery.